the LifeAir G1

 “The key to this product innovation is not so technically complex, but rather that it simply meets the user’s basic and critical needs [and only those needs] where there was previously nothing.”

-The D-Box was specifically designed for use in developing countries to improve the quality of resuscitation care for adults, children and neonates.
+The LifeAir was specifically designed for use in developing countries to improve the quality of resuscitation care.
 It is well documented in literature that health workers have had to indefinitely use breathing bags to ventilate patients.
-The D-Box automates this process, delivers controlled breaths in a more effective and efficient manner, releasing medical staff to attend to other patient needs.
+The LifeAir automates this process, delivers controlled breaths in a more effective and efficient manner, releasing medical staff to attend to other patient needs, with tidal volume control, respiratory rate control, Inspiratory:Expiratory ratio settings with Pressure alarms.

-The D-Box has also been identified by the U.S Department of Defense, as a potential affordable alternative ventilator, in the treatment of lung paralysis from Botulinum neurotoxin, BoNT.
+This innovation has also been identified by the U.S Department of Defence, as a potential affordable alternative ventilator, in the treatment of lung paralysis from Botulinum neurotoxin, BoNT.